caiorss/Functional-Programming/ocaml/README.md

     ---------------------------------------------------------------
 -->

-## Standard Library Modules
+## Standard (Native) Library Modules

-Then standard library is very small and lacks many things someone would like and most functions are not tail recursive, it means that it will blow up the stack for a very big number of iterations.
+Then native library is small and lacks many things someone would like and most functions are [not tail recursive](https://blogs.janestreet.com/optimizing-list-map/), it means that it will overflow stack for a very big number of iterations.
 For a better standard library see: Batteries and Core.

 * [Documentation](http://caml.inria.fr/pub/docs/manual-ocaml/libref)